stefs304/mhclovac/README.md

 The indexes were sorted based on the average score in descending order.
 Starting from the highest scoring index (selected by default), each next index was compared to the previously selected ones for correlation coefficient.
 Only if correlation coefficients with all indexes from selection were in range [-0.3, 0.3] the new index was added to the selection.
-This resulted in total of 9 indexes (table 1) which had high prediction potential and were also low-correlated between themselves.
+This resulted in total of 9 indexes (table 1) which had high prediction potential for most alleles and were also low-correlated between themselves.

 | Accession number  | Title | Average r2 score |
 | ------------- | ------------- | ------------ |